cloudberrydb/bootcamp/101-cbdb-tutorials/data-loading.md

 <h4>
 <a id="load-data-with-gpfdist" class="anchor" href="#load-data-with-gpdist" aria-hidden="true"><span class="octicon octicon-link"></span></a>Load data with gpdist</h4>

 <p>For the FAA fact table, we will use an ETL (Extract, Transform, Load) process to load data from the source gzip files into a loading table, and then insert the data into a query and reporting table.
-For the best load speed, use the gpfdist Greenplum utility to distribute the rows to the segments.
+For the best load speed, use the gpfdist Cloudberry utility to distribute the rows to the segments.
 In a production system, gpfdist runs on the servers where the data is located.
-With a single-node Greenplum Database instance, there is only one host, and you run gpdist on it.
+With a single-node Cloudberry Database instance, there is only one host, and you run gpdist on it.
 Starting gpfdist is like starting a file server; there is no data movement until a request is made on the process.</p>

-<p><em>Note: This exercise loads data using the Greenplum Database external table feature to move data from external data files into the database.
+<p><em>Note: This exercise loads data using the Cloudberry Database external table feature to move data from external data files into the database.
 Moving data between the database and external tables is a security consideration, so only superusers are permitted to use the feature.
 Therefore, you will run this exercise as the gpadmin database user.</em>  </p>

 <ol>
 <li>